 You can find many trays to use with your oven, with different shapes, materials, and sizes for your recipes.
 It is important to be sure of the height you need to place the tray in every case.
 The deep tray will be your best friend if you want to cook meat, but you need to know the right height to control cooking.

 Don’t: do not place the deep tray in the highest part of the oven, at the top.
 You will probably burn the meat outside, and it will remain uncooked inside, without juices.

-The oven needs a high temperature for meat and needs to reach this temperature gradually, to keep during cooking.
-This means there is a real danger of burning, so you need to be focused on what are you doing and how you manipulate food and trays.
+The oven needs to reach a high temperature for meat gradually and to keep it during cooking.
+This means there is a real danger of burning, so you need to be focused on what you are doing and how you manipulate food and trays.

-Don’t: do not touch the oven or the trays without protection, you need to use oven gloves.
-Ovens usually have safety systems as cold door or telescopic guides but, even then, you must protect yourself to prevent any burn.
+Don’t: do not touch the oven or the trays without protection; you need to use oven gloves.
+Ovens usually have safety systems as a cold door or telescopic guides but, even then, you must protect yourself to prevent burning

 Do: Even though your oven has a safety system, protect your hands when you need to manipulate the door and the trays.
-Every time you open the door you lose heat and energy.
+Every time you open the door, it loses heat and energy.
 If you open the door just when you need it, your recipe will have a constant temperature, and you will prevent burns.

 Cooking a good meat cut does not take a lot of time.
 For a tenderloin of 4cm thick, you will need around 3 minutes for a well-done result.
 And if you choose raw doneness, hardly 2 minutes.
 So you need to focus on cooking because just 1 minute can ruin your meat.
 Pay attention to the recipe for the perfect doneness.